nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_referralrequest.md

   </tr>
 </table>

-This **MUST NOT** be populated with the main SNOMED CT coded value for the referral, which **MUST** be returned in the <code>reasonCode</code> element.
+This **MUST NOT** be populated with the source system's main code for the referral, which **MUST** be returned in the <code>reasonCode</code> element.
-This **MAY** be populated if the GP Clinical System holds a distinct entry for clinical / practitioner specialty being requested by the referral.
+This **MAY** be populated if the GP Clinical System holds a distinct entry for the clinical or practitioner specialty requested by the referral.

 ### recipient